iovation/launchkey-python/README.rst

 Usage
 -----

-Using LaunchKey Clients
+Using TruValidate Multifactor Authentication Clients
 ***********************

-The LaunchKey SDK is broken into credential based factories with access to functionality based clients.
+The TruValidate Multifactor Authentication SDK is broken into credential based factories with access to functionality based clients.

 **Factories**